Misinformation about malpractice litigation in Tennessee

 1. Personal injury lawsuits are frivolous

 When talking about lawsuits, the word “frivolous” has a specific legal meaning.
 It means a case without a legal basis.
 For example, suing congress because you don’t like a law would be frivolous as there is no legal right to sue over that issue.
 But personal injury cases are just the opposite.
 When someone has failed to take reasonable care and injured another person, the injured party has a legitimate legal theory justifying their case.
 If another driver has failed to pay attention and rear-ended you, a lawsuit based on those facts is in no way frivolous.
 It is entirely justified under the law.
-So next time you hear a politician or TV talking head refer to frivolous lawsuits, you’ll know they don’t know what they’re talking about.
+So next time you hear a politician or TV talking head refer to frivolous lawsuits, you’ll know … Read the rest

 How to prevent and defend against staged car accidents